Dorridge: Dorridge today

-The railway station is on the line between London and Birmingham.Chiltern Railways have created an inter-city route out of the run-down remnants of what had become primarily a goods line.
+The railway station is on the line between London and Birmingham.
+Chiltern Railways have created an inter-city route out of the run-down remnants of what had become primarily a goods line.
 A West Midlands Railway route now terminates in Dorridge or Leamington Spa, from Birmingham.

 Dorridge is neither urban nor a village.
 However, it sits right next to the Warwickshire countryside, with green fields being a short walk from the town centre.

 It has a small shopping centre, a village hall, at least three churches and a number of schools.
 It has a substantial park bordering the countryside.
-There are a few small restaurants, and three pubs.